bourumir-wyngs/rs-opw-kinematics/README.md

 is constructed from the extracted values.

 YAML reader supports additional 'dof' field that can be set to 6 (default) or 5 (5DOF robot, tool rotation not accounted for).
-The URDF reader has als been extended to support such robots, but joint names must aways be explicitly provided.
+The URDF reader has als been extended to support such robots, but joint names must always be explicitly provided.
 Instead of specifying a name for joint 6, the name of the tool center point (TCP) must be given.
-Both YAML and URDF readers still try to obtain the parameter c4 that is now distance from J5 axis till TCP.
+Both YAML and URDF readers still try to get the parameter c4 that is now distance from J5 axis till TCP.

-**Important:** The URDF reader assumes a robot with parallel base and spherical wrist and not an arbitrary robot.
+**Important:** The URDF reader assumes a robot with a parallel base and spherical wrist and not an arbitrary robot.
 You can easily check this in the robot documentation or simply looking into the drawing.
 If the robot appears OPW compliant yet parameters are not extracted correctly, please submit a bug report, providing URDF file and expected values.
 Use visualization as explained before feeding the output to the physical robot.

 # Disabling filesystem

-For security and performance, some users prefer smaller libraries with less dependencies.
+For security and performance, some users prefer smaller libraries with fewer dependencies.
 If YAML and URDF readers are not in use and meshes for collision detection are obtained from somewhere else ( or collision detection is not used), the filesystem access can be completely disabled in your Cargo.toml, importing the library like:

-rs-opw-kinematics = { version = ">=1.7.0, <2.0.0", default-features = false }
+rs-opw-kinematics = { version = ">=1.8.0, <2.0.0", default-features = false }

-In this case, import of URDF and YAML files will be unaccessible, visualization and collision detection will not work either, and used dependencies will be limited to the single _nalgebra_ crate.
+In this case, import of URDF and YAML files will be inaccessible, visualization and collision detection will not work either, and used dependencies will be limited to the single _nalgebra_ crate.